Tatwi/QBasic/GAMES/GAME2/Design.md

 - Exploration, INT, 10-200
 - Industry, INT, 10-200
 - Trade, INT, 10-200
-- X,Y,Z, INT, INT, INT, 1-100, Light Year position relative to home system.
+- X,Y,Z, INT, INT, INT, 1-100, Light Year position relative to the Galactic Union home system.
 - Goods1-10, INT, INT, pairs for type/value, where 1 = fuel and others are randomly selected when the system is created.
 Types 2-6 are for sale, while 7-10 are desired.

 **Missions**